import collections

 def _new_plugin(self, name, x, y, yerr):

-from simulated data set while customizing the constructor
+plugin from simulated data set while customizing the constructor

-further down the inheritance tree
+further down the inheritance tree.

 :param name: new name